deconz-community/deconz-docker/README.md

 Then, you can do `docker-compose pull` to pull the latest deconzcommunity/deconz image, `docker-compose up -d` to start the deconz container service, and `docker-compose down` to stop the deconz service and delete the container.
 Note that these commands will also pull, start, and stop any other services defined in docker-compose.yml.

+#### Healthcheck for container status

+Healthcheck is used for checking Phoscon web app port for detect current healthy state of the running deconz container.

 #### Running on Docker for Mac / Docker for Windows

 The `--net=host` option is not yet supported on Mac/Windows.
 To run this container on those platforms, explicitly specify the ports in the run command and omit `--net=host`: